 The Landfill has a dual-channel perimeter system, which collects contact run-off in collection (interior) channels and diverts non-contact upslope stormwater run-on in diversion (exterior) channels.
 A riser pipe system has been installed in the CCR material to control contact water.
 This riser system directs water to the collection channels.
 Collection channels accept stormwater run-off from the Landfill and drain to the Pond.
 Diversion Channels are used to prevent run-on by collecting upslope stormwater and diverting flow around the Pond.
 Depending on the phase of landfill development, diversion channels are routed to collection channels and drain to the Pond.
-A designed Landfill expansion is planned to be constructed in 2018 with the existing and new channels being used to manage run-on and run-off stormwater.

 All collection channels have been designed for the 25-year, 24-hour storm.
 Diversion channels, except for the temporary eastern and western construction diversion channels, have been designed for the 25-year, 24-hour storm.
-The permanent diversion channels, collection channels, and the Pond for the Landfill will meet the requirements set forth in 40 CFR §257.81.
-Refer to Sections 3.0 and 4.0, and Figure 1 for details regarding the Run-on and Run-off Control Systems.
+The permanent diversion channels, collection channels, and the Pond for the Landfill will meet the requirements set forth in 40 CFR § 257.81.
+Refer to Sections 3.0 and 4.0 and Figure 1 for details regarding the Run-on and Run-off Control Systems.